mylinuxforwork/dotfiles/README.md

 This is my configuration of Hyprland (Wayland) and Qtile (Xorg & Wayland).
 This package includes an installation script to install and setup the required components.

-PLEASE NOTE: This branch is the developement version of my dotfiles and includes the latest changes.
+PLEASE NOTE: This branch is the rolling release of my dotfiles and includes the latest changes.
 Please be aware that this version is not a fully tested release.
 To access the latest release please choose the latest tag https://gitlab.com/stephan-raabe/dotfiles/-/tags or the latest release https://gitlab.com/stephan-raabe/dotfiles/-/releases

 You can also use the dotfiles installer script to download and install the latest official release: https://gitlab.com/stephan-raabe/installer